Snake AI

 Legend

-Each algorithm's search is drawn on the game field with the following color scheme:
+Each algorithm’s search is drawn on the game field:

 - Blue: Nodes which have already been explored (closed set).